PenguinMens/HPC/pascal/game-of-life/report.md

 //                 next_grid[i*m + j] = DEAD;  // Cell dies
 //             }

 it can be seen that the if and the else if can be combined to one statement and the else statement also sets the cell equal to dead even when the cell was already dead.
 For larger grid sizes cache misses could happen when accessing memory, so having an if staement to check if the cell is alive before setting it to dead is worth while.
+However

 Apart from prunning, other optimisations were also made.
 Mainly changing the double forloop to a single forloop and calculating i and j.
 This was because the profiler said that the code was spending alot of time here.
 But this works out well because the double forloop calculated the current cell position in the one dimensional grid.
 So all of these could be replaced with the current index of the loop.

 Doing all of these changes decreased the time from 54 seconds down to 9 seconds at a m and n size of 10000 and 10 iterations.
 Where the pre serial was doing around 5 seconds per iteration ignoring the first iteration.
 And the optimised serial version was doing around 0.85 seconds per iterantions

+This timing however should be taken with a grain of salt.
+Since running the code was done on a personal computer, other programs would influence how long the program ran especially mid run.
+So alt tabing would signficantly increase the run time of the program.

 The profiler now is saying
  27.01      2.52     2.52                             game_of_life (01_gol_cpu_serial.c:59 @ 16ab)